Objectives and Underlying Requirements

 07.02 MSP Data Backup and Replication – MSP data backups are being completed and monitored in accordance to backup schedules, with any errors being handled in accordance with operations management policies and procedures.
 Backup and/or replicated data is encrypted following MSP policies and procedures.

 07.03 Data Recovery Testing – Backup data restoration and recovery testing procedures are conducted on a periodic basis, with the results of tests being logged and monitored by the MSP’.

 07.04 Disaster and Business Continuity Planning – Business continuity plans are documented and tested periodically to ensure the integrity of MSP and, if applicable, Customer data.

 07.05 Data Destruction – Objects containing Customer data are handled and destroyed in accordance with end of life policies.

 UCS Objective Summary and Purpose: The goal of the Physical Security Objective is to ensure the MSP has documented policies and procedures governing physical access and environmental security of the MSP’s assets.
 MSP must demonstrate sufficient physical security controls at each facility, including controls such as physical access administration, card key, CCTV, on-site security, visitor/guest logs and other effective security and environmental controls.

 08.01 Office Security – Sufficient physical security controls are implemented at each facility utilized by the MSP.
 Access rights of personnel are reviewed and approved by MSP upper management on a periodic basis.

 08.02 Logging of Visitors – Visitor logs are maintained at each facility by the MSP.
-Visitors / guests are required to sign the log upon entering the building and are required to present photo ID to MSP personnel prior to gaining access to the premises.
+Visitors / guests are required to sign the log upon entering the building.

 08.03 Sensitive Area Security – Physical access to the sensitive areas (including operations centers, data centers, and server rooms) is restricted to authorized personnel.